yliess86/PhDThesis/thesis.md

 For stability purposes and to satisfy the $1$-Lipschitz constraint of the critic network we implement gradient penalty.
 It consists of sampling interpolations between fake and real samples $t = \alpha x_{real} + (1 - \alpha) x_{fake}$ with $\alpha \sim \mathcal{U}(0, 1)$, scoring them using the critic network $C$.
 We then compute the gradients with respect to the critic's parameters and optimize them to be close to $1$, $\; E_{\hat{x}} \; (||\nabla_{\hat{x}}D(\hat{x})||_2 - 1)^2$.

-One critic training step consists in sampling a latent code $z$, using it to generate a fake image $G(z)$ and computing the three average critic's loss terms $ReLU(1 + C(G(z)))$, $ReLU(1 - C(x)), and $\lambda \nabla_{gp}$ with $\lambda = 10$ to minimize.
+One critic training step consists in sampling a latent code $z$, using it to generate a fake image $G(z)$ and computing the three average critic's loss terms $ReLU(1 + C(G(z)))$, $ReLU(1 - C(x))$, and $\lambda \nabla_{gp}$ with $\lambda = 10$ to minimize.
 The losses are then backward and the resulting gradients are used to update the critic's weights using the Adam policy.

 The overall training loop consists in alternating between generator training steps and critic training steps until convergence.
 It is common to train the critic for more cycles, especially at the beginning of training where the training signal for the generator is not constructive enough.
-In this toy example, we optimize the critic five times more than the generator.
+In this example, we optimize the critic five times more than the generator.

 The training history monitoring the generator's and critic's loss terms are shown in @fig:gai_gan_history. +gan are in practice hard to train and monitoring each term independently allows us to diagnose mode collapse and vanishing gradients when the gradient distributions are checked.